deployphp/docs/recipes.md

 require 'recipe/composer.php'
 ~~~

-Simple recipe suitable for simple project which uses composer.
+The composer recipe is a simple recipe suitable for simple projects which uses composer.

-Consists of next tasks:
+It consists of the following tasks:

 * deploy:start
 * deploy:prepare